TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/faq.md

 ### Why should I migrate my devices and gateways to {{% tts %}}?

-{{% tts %}} is more scalable, more secure, and supports more of the LoRaWAN specification than {{% ttnv2 %}}.
+{{% tts %}} is more scalable, more secure, and supports more of the LoRaWAN® specification than {{% ttnv2 %}}.
 The Things Network {{% ttnv2 %}} machines have been completely shut down on **December 8, 2021**.
 Only private The Things Industries {{% ttnv2 %}} infrastructure is still running, but the associated software will no longer be developed or maintained by The Things Industries.

 ### When should I migrate my devices and gateways to {{% tts %}}?